SHOUT Community Day: The Devotions (Formerly A New Order)

 4 years ago, Barry met Bernárd.
 Both of them Irish, gay, and culturally Catholic.
 Barry is a performer.
 Bernárd is a priest.
 This meeting inspired Barry to dive into their own experiences of religion, sexuality and growing up gay in rural Ireland.

-Part biography, part testimonial and part imagined queer heavenly utopia, A New Order is an interdisciplinary solo piece exploring the intersection between queerness and Catholicism.
+Part biography, part testimonial and part imagined queer heavenly utopia, The Devotions is an interdisciplinary solo piece exploring the intersection between queerness and Catholicism.

 Through collaboration with visual and aural designers and a filmmaker, Barry is repurposing some of the piece and presenting a short digital commission for SHOUT Festival.
 Movement, sound, text, video and design combine in a visceral exploration of queer spirituality.